mosa/MOSA-Project/Source/Docs/getting-started.rst

 .. code-block:: bash

-   dotnet new mosastrx86 -o MyMosaKernel cd MyMosaKernel
+   dotnet new mosakrnl -o MyMosaKernel cd MyMosaKernel

-.. tip:: ``mosastrx86`` is a template for a 32-bit x86 kernel.
-It is currently the only template, although more are to come in the future.
+.. tip:: ``mosakrnl`` is a template for a cross-architecture kernel.

 You may now want to build your newly created kernel using the following command: